 Note: As of September 2018, the NIH Office of Extramural Research (OER) will no longer offer the Protecting Human Research Participants course.

 In support of the NSF requirement, LMU has identified a program – offered through CITI (The Collaborative Institutional Training Initiative at the University of Miami) – to meet this RCR requisite, and specifics are described below.
-While this new requirement only applies to NSF funded lab personnel, we extend and encourage this RCR training for all faculty, staff, students and researchers at LMU with an interest in ethics education and the responsible conduct of research and scholarship.
+The CITI training is required for all researchers at LMU who wish to conduct research involving human participants to include PI's, research associates, research assistants, and anyone participating in the recruiting of human subjects, collecting or obtaining data or the analysis of data.

 LMU Plan for Fulfilling the RCR Requirement